example42/puppet-tp/README.md

 The above class, once included, will:

-- Install the openssh package (name of the package adapted to the underlying OS)
+- Install the openssh package (name of the package adapted to the underlying OS).
-- Manage the /etc/ssh/sshd_config and /etc/ssh/ssh_config files (eventually on different paths, according to the OS)
+- Manage the /etc/ssh/sshd_config and /etc/ssh/ssh_config files (eventually on different paths, according to the OS).
-- Start the service openssh (name adapted to OS) taking care of dependencies and service restarts on files changes (restart behaviour can be customised)
+- Start the service openssh (name adapted to OS) taking care of dependencies and service restarts on files changes (restart behaviour can be customised).

 In the defined templates key-values set in the $options hash can be accessed via <%= @options['key_name'] %> (example for an erb template), so, with hieradata as follows: